Topic: IT Resourcing

 By Jake Ellis

 Are you building too little IT, buying too much—or vice-versa?
-Are Line-of-Business departments now too influential when it comes to IT procurement decisions?
+Are Line of Business departments now too influential when it comes to IT procurement decisions?
 Are Central IT and Procurement teams being side-lined?
 Is an alternative seismically better approach to IT procurement being ignored?
 In this article we lift the lid on IT procurement discussions in 2024 and what decision makers should be thinking about.

 IT procurement has always been a necessary evil in organizations.
 The activity comes with the laborious challenges of selecting the right vendor and technology assets for your business, setting the right price and contract terms, etc.